MarekSchiffer/pgu/macOS_arm64/02. Chapter 3 - maximum/Readme.md

 or we even move it from a register to memory. arm64 uses the menomic ldr (load) and str (store).
 Load and Store (str) are in a way more precise, as we often follow the idiom **Load, ALU, Store**.
-Nevertheless if you switch back and forth, it'll drive you mad.
+Nevertheless, if you switch back and forth, it'll drive you mad.
 The same goes for leaq, Load effective address.
 This is not the same as ldr in arm64 the corresponding mnemonic is adr.
-In the following we'll simply use the arm64 mnemonics as they're used and not constantly compare to x86_64.
+In the following we'll simply use the arm64 mnemonics as they're used and mostly not constantly make the  comparison to x86_64.

 Assume we have the following array:
 ```asm